Welcome to Advantech Digital

 Key Takeaways

-• Just-in-Time (JIT) Manufacturing is a lean production model that reduces lead times and costs by minimizing waste, optimizing resources, and employing an inventory management pull system.
+• Just in Time (JIT) Manufacturing is a lean production model that reduces lead times and costs by minimizing waste, optimizing resources, and employing an inventory management pull system.

 Understanding Just-in-Time Manufacturing

-Just-in-Time manufacturing, a lean production model, targets high-volume production with minimal inventory, eradicates wastage, and efficiently meets customer demand.
+Just in time manufacturing, a lean production model, targets high-volume production with minimal inventory, eradicates wastage, and efficiently meets customer demand.
 JIT is one of the most successful inventory management systems.
 It requires:

 • steady production